-- Receive each consultants' proposal.
+- Receive each consultant's proposal.

-For example, your nonprofit might be trying to find a consultant to help with your fundraising strategy.
+For example, your nonprofit might be trying to find a consultant to guide your fundraising strategy.
 You describe the same situation to three consultants, including current challenges, how your fundraising team operates, and your fundraising goals.
 Despite the specifics being the same, each of the consultants presents a different solution:

 - Consultant 1 focuses on how to diversify your fundraising revenue streams by outlining a plan to explore additional corporate sponsorships and grant applications.

 - Consultant 2 thinks that your nonprofit's approach to marketing could be improved and describes a new social media and email outreach strategy you can use to promote fundraisers.